ecdye/zram-config/README.md

 It is also common for VMs to not have implemented emulation in their kernel for zram.
 If you experience issues, it may be better to not use zram-config in your VM environment.
 It is recommended to thoroughly test zram-config in your specific VM setup to ensure it meets your needs.

+#### Removal of `bind_dir` in `ztab`

+Older versions of zram-config included the option to manually configure a `bind_dir` in the `ztab`.
+This functionality was removed in favor of automatically creating a bind mount as it is less confusing and more consistent with the rest of the code.

+Checks are in place to automatically convert `ztab` to this new format.
+If errors occur, you may need to manually edit `ztab` to fix any issues.

 ### Performance